 There are 36 councillors directing the work of the Council, elected by the voters of South Oxfordshire.
 Our elections are held every four years.

 There is no overall control of the council by a single political group.
-There are currently 13 Liberal Democrat group councillors, nine Conservative group councillors, six Green group councillors, three Labour group councillors, three Henley Residents' Group councillors, one independent councillor and one non-group councillor.
+There are currently 13 Liberal Democrat group councillors and six Green group councillors together forming a coalition partnership, nine Conservative group councillors, three Labour group councillors, three Henley Residents' Group councillors, one non-group councillor, and one vacancy.

 The leader of the council and the chairman of the council were appointed at the Annual Council Meeting on 16 May 2019.
 At Annual Council, councillors are allocated to committees and panels which, in order to ensure political balance (this only aplies to certain committees and panels), are weighted according to the membership of these political groups.